mustardamus/ketchup-plugin/README.md

 Declare fields to validate in the call
 --------------------------------------

-The last version of Ketchup checked the `class` attribute for validations... which was not everyones taste because `class` should be used for defining CSS classes.
+The last version Ketchup checked the `class` attribute for validations... which was not everyones taste because `class` should be used for defining CSS classes.
 In HTML5 we have the `data-` attributes for the rescue to set custom data.